7.7 Membership and Terms of Reference of Examination Boards

 5. The Chair of the Examination Board is responsible for ensuring that the examination, including the written report and the oral examination, is carried out in line with the University's policies and procedures.
 The Chair will, as far as possible, ensure the examination is fair and unbiased and will notify the University of any suspected issues in this regard.

 6. The Examiners, in examining the thesis, will:

-(i) Consider the thesis and abstract(s), or, in the case of PhD by Published Works or creative arts degrees, the published works and creative works and critical analysis submitted by the candidate, or;
+(i) Consider the thesis and abstract(s), or, in the case of PhD by Published Works or creative arts degrees, the published works and creative works and critical analysis submitted by the candidate

 (iv) Apply the University's criteria for the award of the degree.

-7. Examiners are requested to notify the Academic Quality and Records Office (AQRO) immediately if they receive draft theses for comment and return prior to commencement of the formal examining process and must decline firmly any suggestion that a thesis should be returned to a candidate for improvement and re-consideration prior to completion of the Examining Board's formal deliberations.
-External Examiners are also requested to inform AQRO if they receive the thesis direct from the candidate or direct from the Department.
-The thesis may only be sent to the External Examiner by AQRO.
+7. Examiners are requested to notify the Academic Registry immediately if they receive draft theses for comment and return prior to commencement of the formal examining process and must decline firmly any suggestion that a thesis should be returned to a candidate for improvement and re-consideration prior to completion of the Examining Board's formal deliberations.
+External Examiners are also requested to inform Academic Registry if they receive the thesis direct from the candidate or direct from the Department.
+The thesis may only be sent to the External Examiner by the Academic Registry.